 My mother played the submissive type, so I always defended her when I could.
 She rolled her eyes and walked away into the hallway, back to the kitchen.

 “You will lose touch with your own career,” my father continued.
-“That’s what my own father told me when I started to manage the ranch.”
+“That’s what my own father told me when I changed careers.”

 “And?”
 I asked.

 “At first I didn’t think of it too much,” He said with nostalgia.
 “As the years went by, he was right.
-I was too immersed in the ranch, trying to make ends meet, and helping your mother to keep her piece of land.
+I was too immersed in cattle ranching, trying to make ends meet, and helping your mother to keep her piece of land.
 I couldn’t do both.”

-After Tono died, my father switched his urban planning projects for one closer to the land.
-That’s also when he began working with Guarani people.
-The few Guarani men, who had worked for my grandfather, and now for my dad, had no choice but follow my father’s new dreams on which depended the sustenance of our family and their families as well as the survival of their patriarchal names.
+The sustenance of our family and the survival of patriarchal names depended on him and each family man.
 As in my family, men were the major players.
 While my father chose to manage the ranch, my older brother followed in his footsteps and became an agricultural engineer.
 The need for reason inspired them as they searched for their own truth that led my dad and many other men of his generation in an insatiable dominion over nature.
 Always struggling to acquire more, they built doorways to the physical and mental labyrinths they created for the upcoming generations.
 My next of age brother, Jorge became a lawyer and followed my grandfather’s footsteps by practicing law.

 Induced by societal norms, the men in my family learned to fortify a male sense of security based on material gain and comfort.
 In the end, they faced mortality like the rest of us.
 As to my decision to leave academia, it became an on-going struggle for several years, until my body said enough is enough.
 Falling back in the gentleness of my female body became my priority for a better healing.